juliajoo/docs/tutorials/tutorial2.md

-# Workshop 2: Integrating and Visualising Sensor-Based Data
+# Tutorial 2: Integrating and Visualising Sensor-Based Data

-In this workshop we lead you setp-by-step to experience the capabilities of an orientation sensor and set it up on a wheel as a Bluetooth service.
+In this tutorial we lead you setp-by-step to experience the capabilities of an orientation sensor and set it up on a wheel as a Bluetooth service.

 1. [Orientation Sensor](#1-orientation-sensors)